angusmillar/Deprecated-Pyro/README.md

 ## How do I get this solution up and running fast ##

 1. First clone from the GitHub repository: https://github.com/angusmillar/Pyro.git and then open in Visual Studio 2017.
-2. Right click the main Solution 'Pyro' and select 'Restore Nuget packages' and then 'F6' to Build Solution.
+2. Right click the main solution 'Pyro' and select 'Restore Nuget packages' and then 'F6' to build the solution.
 3. You will then need to configure to your development environment database connection string by editing this file: `Pyro.ConsoleServer\App_Data\Connectons.config`
 4. Then right click the project named 'Pyro.DbManager' and select 'Set as StartUp Project'
-5. Hit 'F5' to start 'Pyro.DbManager' console application project and follow the prompts to create the intial database.
+5. Hit 'F5' to start the 'Pyro.DbManager' console application project and follow the prompts to create the intial database.
 6. Then right click the project named 'Pyro.ConsoleServer' and select 'Set as StartUp Project'
 7. Hit 'F5' to start the 'Pyro.ConsoleServer' project.
 8. A console window opens with the Pyro logo in yellow and the message "Please wait while database schema loads", this will take about 1 min.